wakatime/wakatime-blog/posts/42-the-best-time-tracker-for-programmers.md

 Each one is a leader in their space so they’re naturally best for the specific use that they were targeting.
 Nothing keeps you from using these time trackers together at the same time.
 If you’re a programmer, keep [WakaTime][wakatime] running in the background so you never forget to start your manual timer.
-If you’re looking for new clients, use Upwork.
+If you’re looking for new clients use Upwork, but be prepared to weed through the bad apples.
 If you just need simple time tracking, use Freshbooks or Toggl.